-We will resume Library this week, we open our door 10 mins early on Wednesday to give you the opportunity to choose a book with your child to take home.
+Library will continue as usual.
+We open our door 10 mins early on Wednesday to give you the opportunity to choose a book with your child for you to take home.

 Please make sure your child brings their book bag every day as they regularly have work and letters to bring home.

 We have notice some book bags are getting full of children’s work and old letters, we have suggested that the children have a bit if a clear out of outdated letters and work.

 Please make sure your child has a water bottle in school especially as the weather gets warmer.

 Some areas for development this term

 In literacy children will be continuing to practice applying already learnt digraphs in words and writing sentences to include capital letters and full stops.
 We are embedding already taught ideas of writing lists, instructions and labelling.
 We will also be introducing story writing.
 Please look on the classroom working wall for the digraphs and sounds the children are working on each week.

 In maths we will continue to focus on recognising, counting and ordering numbers to 20 and beyond and for some children adding and subtracting 2 numbers together.
 We are learning to recognise coins up to twenty pence and add two amounts together using a number line.

 Our topic this half term is Handa.
 Before starting our Handa topic we have read the stories Chicken Licken and Little Red hen.
 We have enjoyed watched the eggs hatch and will be able to handle them this week.
 The link to watch the chicks grow is still available on the school website and Facebook page.